Exploring Relations among Fairness Notions in Discrete Fair Division: Preliminaries

 \subsection{Fair Division Settings}

 We study many fair division settings in this paper.
-A fair division setting is given by multiple \emph{features}.
-By picking different values of these features, we get many different fair division settings.
+A setting is given by multiple \emph{features}.
+By picking different values of these features, we get many different settings.
 We consider 5 features in this paper: (i) whether entitlements are equal, (ii) whether there are only two agents, (iii) whether agents have identical valuations, (iv) valuation function type, (v) marginal values.
 The first three are self-explanatory.
-We give an overview of the last two, and defer the details to \cref{sec:settings-extra}.
+We give an overview of the last two, and defer the details to \extCref{sec:settings-extra}.

 \textbf{Valuation Function Type}: This feature indicates how values of different sets of items are related to each other.
-We consider many popular function types like additive, subadditive, superadditive, submodular, supermodular, and general functions.
+We consider many popular function types like additive, subadditive, submodular, and general functions.

 \textbf{Marginal values}: This feature indicates the possible marginal values items can have.
-For an agent $i \in N$, the marginal value of item $j$ over set $S$ is given by $v_i(j \mid S) \defeq v_i(S \cup \{j\}) - v_i(S)$.
-We consider several popular marginal value types, e.g., non-negative (goods), non-positive (chores), bivalued ($\{a, b\}$), binary ($\{0, 1\}$), negative binary ($\{0, -1\}$).
+Agent $i$'s marginal value for item $j$ over set $S$ is given by $v_i(j \mid S) \defeq v_i(S \cup \{j\}) - v_i(S)$.
+We consider several marginal value types, e.g., non-negative (goods), non-positive (chores), bivalued ($\{a, b\}$), binary ($\{0, 1\}$), negative binary ($\{0, -1\}$).